-Miramontes was previously Lecturer and Adjunct Faculty in institutions in both Mexico and the United States.
-At The University of Texas at San Antonio, at the University of the Incarnate Word, and at the Instituto Tecnológico de Estudios Superiores de Monterrey ITESM Campus Cd.
-Juárez, Chihuahua, México, Miramontes taught numerous courses, among them, Survey of Art and Architecture: Prehistory to 1350, Survey of Art and Architecture in Europe from 1350-1750, Survey of Modern Art, Contemporary Art, and Topics in Contemporary Art.
-More recently, she was a Graduate Teaching Assistant in Introduction to World Art and in Art and Politics in Modern Latin America.
+Prior to joining Pitt, Miramontes was Lecturer and Adjunct Faculty in both Mexico and the United States at The University of Texas at San Antonio, the University of the Incarnate Word, and the Instituto Tecnológico de Estudios Superiores de Monterrey ITESM Campus Cd.
+Juárez, Chihuahua, México.
+Courses taught include Survey of Art and Architecture: Prehistory to 1350, Survey of Art and Architecture in Europe from 1350-1750, Survey of Modern Art, Contemporary Art, and Topics in Contemporary Art.
+At Pitt she was a Graduate Teaching Assistant in Introduction to World Art and in Art and Politics in Modern Latin America.

 PhD, University of Pittsburgh, PA (2016-Present)

 MA, The University of Texas at San Antonio, TX (2012)

 BA, The University of Texas at El Paso, TX (2008)

 Selected Peer Reviewed Publications and Scholarly Conference Presentations